 Digital Programs Hub

-The Kutsche Office of Local History is going digital for our 2020-2021 academic year programs, to respect the health and safety of our communities.
-For more information concerning GVSU's response to COVID-19, please visit the Lakers Together website.
-Our programs will be a mix of prerecorded and live online events dealing with unique topics in Wests Michigan history.
+The Kutsche Office of Local History is going digital for our 2020-2021 academic year programs.
 Join our mailing list, follow us on Facebook or Twitter, or check back here often to sign up for new events and to access recordings of past events.

 12th Annual Local History Roundtable

 Out of consideration for the health of our community, the 12th Annual Local History Roundtable is entirely online.
 This year's theme, Leading the Charge for Change, explores the way West Michigan women have collaborated to create change in their communities.

 We continue to move through the decades in February and March.
 This series features the histories of various aspects of West Michigan, highlighting how the City of Grand Rapids and region evolved over the decades.